Seaside Woman

 "Seaside Woman" is a 1977 single by Wings released under the pseudonym Suzy and the Red Stripes.
-It charted at #59 in the US and in the UK at #90 in 1986.
+It charted at number 59 in the US and in the UK at number 90 in 1986.

 History

 "Seaside Woman" was the first song Linda McCartney wrote by herself, in response to a lawsuit by Northern Songs and Maclen Music alleging Paul had violated an exclusive rights agreement by claiming to collaborate with Linda on the song "Another Day".
-The collaboration had the effect of transferring a 50% share of the publishing royalties to his own McCartney Music company.
+The collaboration transferred a 50% share of the publishing royalties to his own McCartney Music company.

 According to a 1974 interview with Linda, she wrote the song during a McCartney family visit to Jamaica in 1971 "when ATV was suing us saying I was incapable of writing, so Paul said, 'Get out and write a song.'"
 The lawsuit, which alleged that Linda's co-writing credits were inauthentic and that she was not a real songwriter, was "amicably settled," according to an ATV spokesman, in June 1972.

 Wings first performed "Seaside Woman" during the Wings University Tour in February 1972.
 On July 14, during their Wings Over Europe Tour, a show in France was cancelled, so the band recorded an early version of "Seaside Woman" at EMI Pathé Marconi Studios in Paris.
 The released version was recorded later by Wings during the Red Rose Speedway sessions in November 1972.